 The Museum of Islamic Art in Cairo

 The Museum of Islamic Art in Cairo, located in the historic district of Bab al-Khalq, is one of the world’s premier repositories of Islamic art.
 Its vast collection spans from the Umayyad period to the Ottoman era, but the Mamluk holdings are particularly celebrated.
+Housed in a neo-Mamluk building completed in 1903, the museum itself is a work of art, with ornate mashrabiya screens and a courtyard design that echoes the Mamluk aesthetic.
 The museum’s Mamluk galleries display exquisite examples of inlaid brass work, such as ewers and basins decorated with silver and gold, demonstrating the mastery of Mamluk metalworkers.
 Visitors can also see intricately carved wooden minbars (pulpits) from Mamluk mosques, alongside colorful ceramic tiles and glass mosque lamps that once illuminated the great mosques of Cairo.
-The museum’s architecture itself—a neo-Mamluk building completed in 1903—provides an appropriate setting, with its ornate mashrabiya screens and courtyard design echoing the Mamluk aesthetic.

 One of the most remarkable pieces in the museum is the Baptistère de Saint Louis, a large brass basin inlaid with gold and silver, believed to have been made in Mamluk Egypt around 1300.
-Though it later found its way to France, it was acquired by the museum and stands as a testament to the global reach of Mamluk artistry.
-The Museum of Islamic Art underwent a major renovation after a 2014 bombing, reopening in 2017 with enhanced display systems and climate control.
-This restoration project, supported by international partners, underscores the ongoing commitment to preserving Mamluk treasures for future generations.
-For more on the museum’s collection, visit the official site of the Museum of Islamic Art.
+Originally crafted for a secular ruler, it later traveled to France, was used in a Christian baptismal ceremony, and eventually returned to Egypt via the Louvre in the 19th century.
+The basin stands as a testament to the global reach of Mamluk artistry and the complex history of object circulation.
+The Museum of Islamic Art underwent a major renovation after a 2014 bombing that damaged its facade and many artifacts.
+Reopening in 2017 with enhanced display systems, climate control, and improved security, the restoration project—supported by international partners such as UNESCO—underscores the ongoing commitment to preserving Mamluk treasures for future generations.
+For more on the museum’s collection and visiting information, see the official site of the Museum of Islamic Art.

 While the Museum of Islamic Art covers the broad sweep of Islamic art, the Gayer-Anderson Museum—often popularly referred to as the Mamluk Museum—offers an intimate glimpse into Mamluk domestic life.
 Housed in two adjoining historic houses near the Mosque of Ibn Tulun, this museum preserves the interior of a wealthy Mamluk merchant’s home.
 The buildings date back to the 16th century, just after the Mamluk period, but their architecture and furnishings closely reflect the late Mamluk style.
 Rooms are arranged around a central courtyard, with elaborate wooden ceilings, stained-glass windows, and intricate stucco work.
 The museum displays a curated collection of Mamluk-era furniture, carpets, lamps, and household items, allowing visitors to imagine daily life in the Sultanate.

 Among the highlights are a Mamluk reception hall with a marble fountain and a bedroom suite with carved wooden chests.
 The museum also houses a collection of Mamluk weapons, including swords and shields, as well as delicate jewelry and textiles.
 Because it is less crowded than the Museum of Islamic Art, the Gayer-Anderson Museum provides a more contemplative experience.
 It is run by the Egyptian Ministry of Tourism and Antiquities and is a favorite site for researchers studying Mamluk material culture.
+The museum also offers workshops on traditional crafts, connecting visitors with living skills that have roots in the Mamluk period.
 For details on visiting, see the Egyptian Monuments website.

 Other Museums with Significant Mamluk Collections

 Several other museums in Egypt hold noteworthy Mamluk artifacts.
-The Coptic Museum in Cairo, while focused on Christian art, includes pieces that reflect the cross-cultural exchanges of the Mamluk period, such as textiles and ivory carvings.
-The Luxor Museum has a small but fine selection of Mamluk metalwork and ceramics, recovered from sites in Upper Egypt.
-The National Museum of Egyptian Civilization (NMEC) in Fustat also includes Mamluk pieces in its Islamic art wing, though its main focus is the entire span of Egyptian history.
-For scholars, the Museum of Islamic Ceramics at the Gezira Center for Modern Art provides a specialized look at Mamluk pottery and tilemaking.
-Together, these institutions form a network that ensures Mamluk heritage is accessible across the country.
+The Coptic Museum in Cairo, while focused on Christian art, includes pieces that reflect the cross-cultural exchanges of the Mamluk period, such as textiles and ivory carvings featuring Christian motifs adapted by Muslim artisans.
+The Luxor Museum has a small but fine selection of Mamluk metalwork and ceramics recovered from sites in Upper Egypt, often from trading posts along the Red Sea.
+The National Museum of Egyptian Civilization (NMEC) in Fustat includes Mamluk pieces in its Islamic art wing, though its main focus spans the entire sweep of Egyptian history from prehistory to modernity.
+For specialists, the Museum of Islamic Ceramics at the Gezira Center for Modern Art provides a focused look at Mamluk pottery and tilemaking, with pieces recovered from Fustat excavations.
+Together, these institutions form a network that ensures Mamluk heritage is accessible across the country, each complementing the others by offering different perspectives on past lifeways.

 Sultan Hassan Mosque and Madrasa